LucaIsMyName/anote/anote/README.md

 ## to do

-- bug: input fields lose focus after 1 keystroke (in ContentEditor.tsx)
+- bug (fixed): input fields lose focus after 1 keystroke (in ContentEditor.tsx) -> Splitting out into seperate Components did the trick
 - bug: table id's and saving the width for each column
 - bug: table header when columns are added and removed get messed up
 - bug: two tables behind each other get merged into 1 on reload/save